StackVista/stackstate-docs/use/health-state/health-state-in-stackstate.md

 {% hint style="success" "self-hosted info" %}

+**StackState Self-Hosted**

+Extra information for the StackState Self-Hosted product:

-You can configure [custom propagation functions](../../develop/developer-guides/custom-functions/propagation-functions.md) to customize how health state affects the overall health of your systems.
+You can configure custom propagation functions to customize how health state affects the overall health of your systems.
 {% endhint %}

 ## View health state